Scar Compensation Calculator (UK)

 You may be curious to know how much a scar is worth if you are making a claim for permanent scar compensation.
 Each claim for a permanent scar will be evaluated in light of the specific facts.

 Your permanent scar compensation will include payment for your pain and suffering in terms of general damages.
-This might cover both the physical scar and any financial recompense for any mental trauma the scarring may have caused.
+This might cover both the physical scar and financial recompense for any mental trauma the scarring may have caused.

-However, you must provide evidence of the expenses you are trying to collect in order to include extra damages as part of your claim for a permanent scar.
-For instance, pay stubs, invoices, or receipts.
+However, you must provide evidence of the expenses you are trying to collect in order to include extra damages as part of your claim for a permanent scar, for instance, pay stubs, invoices or receipts.

 Contact us to talk through your experience today.